suit-wg/suit-report/draft-ietf-suit-report.md

 Of these, only conditions change the behavior of the processor from the default, and then only when the condition fails.

-Then, to reconstruct the flow of a manifest, all a developer needs is a list of metadata about failed conditions:
+To reconstruct the flow of a manifest, a developer needs a list of metadata about failed conditions:

 - the current manifest